cvillal/practice/projects/final_project/README.md

 There are **daily attendance checks on weekdays at 9:00AM EST and 2:00PM EST**.
 A thread will be posted in the classroom channel at those times and you must respond to it within 2 hours or you will be marked absent. _Again, failure to make an attendance check will result in an absence_.

-- **Nov 24th - Nov 26th**: This is your Thanksgiving holiday!
+- **Sep 19th - Oct 3rd**: This is your Thanksgiving holiday!
 There will be no attendance checks during this period.
-- **Tuesdays - Nov 23rd, Nov 30th, and Dec 7th**: There will be outcomes as usual at 3:30 PM EST
+- **Wedbesdays - There will be outcomes as usual at 3:30 PM EST
-- **Thursday Dec 9th**: Project presentation day!
+- **Monday Oct 3rd**: Project presentation day!
 You're required to be in the class Zoom starting at 9:00 AM EST.

 ## Requirements